As your child snuggles close to your chest during babywearing, it’s easy to see how this process creates a comforting parental bond.

 - There’s a defined seat for baby to pop right into — though some picks require an insert that’s sold separately in order to safely accommodate an infant

-- These carriers combine the best of both worlds, using both a seat with structure that’s comfortable for baby and long fabric strips that can be adjusted and tied to secure the carrier
+- These carriers combine the best of both worlds, using both a structured seat that’s comfortable for baby and long fabric strips that can be adjusted and tied to secure the carrier

-- They’re easy and comfortable to wear and adjust, but parents should be aware that they’re not great for hip carries or publicly feeding baby
+- They’re easy and comfortable to wear and adjust, though parents should be aware that they’re not great for hip carries or for publicly feeding baby

 - First, thread the sling through the rings, and place it over your shoulder as you typically would.